coredao-org/CoreDAO-Docs/docs/Learn/products/stCore/overview.md

 # stCORE - Liquid Staking on Core
 ---

-Core Blockchain offers several innovative solutions like Non-Custodial Bitcoin Staking, coreBTC, and Liquid staking in the form of stCORE for users to make the most of their CORE holdings.
+Core Blockchain offers several innovative solutions including Non-Custodial Bitcoin Staking, coreBTC, and Liquid staking in the form of stCORE for users to make the most of their CORE holdings.
 Liquid staking is a mechanism that allows CORE holders to earn Core Consensus rewards while maintaining the liquidity of their assets.

 ## What is Liquidity Staking?
 Staking CORE helps secure the network but prevents token holders from participating in different DeFi protocols as their tokens cannot be used for other purposes while staked.
 Minting a new Liquidity Staking Token (stCORE) unlocks a world of possibilities, allowing token holders to utilize their tokens in different interactions while continuing to earn the staking rewards.
 Essentially, liquid staking unlocks liquidity for staked tokens, building upon existing staking systems.